She/Her/HersLicensed Clinical Social Worker, LCSW Specialties • Insurance & Fees • Locations

-Currently accepting new clients in New York & Georgia through a secure online platform.
+Currently accepting new clients in New York & Georgia for telehealth sessions.

 Anna Gray is a Licensed Clinical Social Worker located in Dunwoody, GA.
-Anna is passionate about supporting women who are going through big life transitions.
+Anna is passionate about supporting women faced with significant life transitions.
 This includes starting college, careers, relationships, motherhood, and other role transitions that arise for many women.
 She helps clients navigate quarter-life crises, develop self-esteem and confidence, and explore their identities.
-She does this by teaching clients how to keep social comparison out of their thoughts and by bringing radical genuineness to each session.
+She does this by bringing radical authenticity to each session, and by teaching clients to put social comparisons in their place.

-Anna’s therapy approach combines the evidence-based Cognitive Behavioral Therapy (CBT) with mindfulness practices.
+Anna’s therapy approach combines the evidence-based Cognitive Behavioral Therapy (CBT) with mindfulness practices as well as Acceptance and Commitment Therapy (ACT).
 In sessions with Anna, clients will learn how to identify negative thought patterns and challenge cognitive distortions.
 They’ll develop healthier self-talk and build their coping skills.
 By growing mindfulness skills, clients become more aware of their feelings, thoughts, and ideas.
-Anna is a strengths-based therapist who believes that each client has unique traits that make them strong - and these strengths are especially helpful to lean on in their mental health journey.
+And as that awareness is strengthened, Anna empowers her clients to embrace where they're at, in order to move forward in the direction they want to go.
+Anna is a strengths-based therapist who believes that each client has unique traits that make them strong - and these strengths are especially helpful to lean on in their personal mental health journey.

 Anna earned her Master’s degree from the University of Georgia.
-Her warmth and compassion for her clients creates a safe, comfortable, feminist atmosphere for women to talk about their feelings without judgement.
-She especially enjoys supporting Millennial and Gen-Z women as they begin their adult lives.
+Her warmth and compassion for her clients creates a safe, comfortable, feminist atmosphere for women to explore their feelings without judgment.
+She especially enjoys supporting Millennial and Gen Z women as they begin their adult lives.

 Life transitions - Coping with difficult or impactful life changes, such as moving to a new area, relationship transitions, child rearing, or career changes; learning self-care to better manage resulting stress